Our Verdict

 Common questions about this comparison

-The Oline ErgoPro reclines from 90 to 135 degrees, providing a wider recline range than the SIHOO M57, which reclines from 90 to 126 degrees.
+The Oline ErgoPro reclines from 90 to 135 degrees.
+The SIHOO M57 offers a recline range from 90 to 126 degrees, providing a slightly less expansive tilt.

 Explore Other Categories